Niketh27/intro_to_shiny/README.md

 * Allow the user to type a single name.
 (Ideally, it should give a message if there are no records of the name that was typed, but we won't worry about that now.)
 * Allow the user to choose a range of years.
 * Filter by sex.

+Git test: I'm making a change in this file.